- Where in China are your placement locations?

 A: Most schools have other foreign teachers living in the same building on campus.
-In most schools, foreign teachers have their own apt/dorm with a private bathroom and kitchen; in others, foreign teachers share a common kitchen on the floor.
+In most schools, foreign teachers have their own apt/studio with a private bathroom and kitchen; in others, foreign teachers share a common kitchen on the floor.
 No teacher shares a bedroom with another teacher unless it is a couple situation.
 Return to Question Index

 A: Please understand that in order not to overload our program participants with large number of questions, we only give contact information to accepted applicants.
-Many of our past participants have Facebook, Linked and other social network accounts.
-You can easily find our program alumni by searching "Appalachians Abroad Teach in China" on Google.
+Many of our past participants have Facebook, Linked In and other social network accounts.
+You can easily find our program alumni by searching “Appalachians Abroad Teach in China” on Google.
 Return to Question Index

 A: We have placements for schools of all levels, including K-12, vocational schools, colleges and universities.
 Return to Question Index

-Q: Could my spouse/friend and I be placed together?
 A: Yes, if you request to be placed together either on your application or during the phone interview.
 Return to Question Index